Frederick McCubbin: Legacy

 In 1998 McCubbin's painting Bush Idyll (1893) sold for $2,312,500, a then-record price for an Australian painting at public auction.
 Widely considered to be amongst the finest paintings in Australian art history, Bush Idyll was on long term display in the National Gallery of Australia, Canberra between 2017 and 2020 and between late 2021 and early 2022 it formed part of the key retrospective, 'Frederick McCubbin - Whisperings in wattle boughs" at the Geelong Gallery, Geelong.

 On 25 February 2005, the 150th anniversary of his birth, the premiere of McCubbin: A Musical Biography of Frederick McCubbin by Peter Burgess was staged at Federation Square, Melbourne.

 On 22 March 2016, McCubbin's painting An Old Politician (1879), resurfaced from a private vault in an Australian bank.
 The painting has not been viewed in public exhibition since its sale to a private collector in the 1880s.

+In 2021, Geelong Gallery presented a survey of McCubbin's works in an exhibition titled Frederick McCubbin—Whisperings in wattle boughs.
+This exhibition celebrated Geelong's first major work to enter the collection in 1900: A bush burial (1890).
+The exhibition showed McCubbin’s key ‘pioneer’ subjects and additional paintings that show his fascination with the colour and nature of the bush.

 McCubbin's letters to Tom Roberts, from the period 1891-1916, are held in the State Library of New South Wales.